 The City of Novi has had a long-standing interest in providing an interconnected and comprehensive system of pathways, sidewalks and trails to connect neighborhoods with destinations throughout the City and the region.
 On February 28, 2011, the Novi City Council adopted the Non-Motorized Master Plan, which has been used extensively in future sidewalk and pathway planning, and providing guidance on locations for, non-motorized crossings, and regional trail locations.
 Each year, the City's Walkable Novi Committee reviews the progress that has been made in meeting the recommendations of the plan, and reviewing pathways and sidewalks that have been constructed over time.
 The Annual Non-Motorized Prioritization Update reports provide valuable guidance in ranking the needed improvements, and for use in the City's Capital Improvement Programming and budgeting process.
-Given the significant progress the City has made in competing sidewalks, pathways and trails, along with improvements that have been included with new developments over time, the City determined that the Non-Motorized Plan should be reviewed for updates, especially to the guidelines and recommendations.
+Given the significant progress that have been included with new developments over time, the City determined that the Non-Motorized Plan should be reviewed for updates, especially to the guidelines and recommendations.